4 Tips so That Your Dream of a Green & Organic Christmas Can Come True

 We could all use some tips for Christmas dinner, eating healthy, trying to keep your meal as organic and green as possible.
 I’m sure you know that it can be a challenge.
 Not only do you want you meal to be delicious, but you also want it to be nutritious.
 I don’t mean that you shouldn’t have a piece of pie or that some of that chocolate mousse that is calling your name, because after all it’s Christmas and I feel that we all need to indulge a little sometimes.
 After saying that I would like to give you a few tips on what foods to buy and how to eat, cook, and store you food safely.
 So take notes!

-Just a few tips to eat and Going Green this Christmas:
+Just a few tips about healthy eating and Going Green for Christmas:?

 Treat your guests to a home and food that are healthy for them and the environment.
 Try to choose foods that don’t have added chemical and pollutants such as pesticides, hormones, artificial additives, dyes, or any toxic chemicals.
 Try to buy organic meat which helps to limit your families exposure to growth hormones, and antibiotics.
 Choose local meats which will usually means that they are certified humane, grass-fed, unprocessed, low-sodium and nitrate free.
 Sometimes organic meats can be very expensive so I will buy preservative, hormone, and antibiotic free poultry.
 One company that sells this product is Perdue.
 For EWG meat eaters guide click here.